SpazioDati/azkaban-groovy-plugin/Readme.md

  - `azkaban.flow.skip`
  - `azkaban.flow.noop`

-These properties can be added in job definition, or dynamically created from the upstream job.
+These properties can be added in job definition, or dynamically created by the upstream job.

 ### Evaluation